informatica-unica/lip/life/README.md

 # Game of life

-This project requires to have the [ANSIterminal](https://opam.ocaml.org/packages/ANSITerminal/) package installed.
-Install it to your opam switch with:
+This project requires the [ANSITerminal](https://opam.ocaml.org/packages/ANSITerminal/) package to work.
+Run the following command to install it to your opam switch:
 ```bash
 opam install ANSITerminal
 ```